npm/npm/doc/misc/npm-config.md

 * Type: String

 A client certificate to pass when accessing the registry.
-Values should be in PEM format with newlines replaced by the string "\n".
+Values should be in PEM format (Windows calls it "Base-64 encoded X.509 (.CER)") with newlines replaced by the string "\n".
 For example:

     cert="-----BEGIN CERTIFICATE-----\nXXXX\nXXXX\n-----END CERTIFICATE-----"